Ajay-097/CPAT_analyser/README.md

 ```

 ### 4. Running CPAT
+Download the CPAT tools based on instructions from the [CPAT manual](https://cpat.readthedocs.io/en/latest/#run-cpat-on-local-computer)
 We need a hexamer table and a logistic regression model set up as inputs to run CPAT.
 They have prebuilt this for model species but for any other species, we need to run the scripts provided with the CPAT tool to generate these.
+Get the fasta sequences from the transcripts_exon_filtered_no_overlap.gtf using any tool such as [gffread](https://ccb.jhu.edu/software/stringtie/gff.shtml#gffread_ex)

 ```
 # Creating a hexamer table using a fasta inputs of coding and non-coding sequences.
 This is to train the model to differentiate certain hexamers as coding and non-coding